-No encroachment on the SRP or RPA of any retained tree is entailed.
+No encroachment on the SRP or RPA by any ground-penetrating structure of any retained tree is entailed.

 In view of the above, as the changes do not involve significant root cutting, and in view of tree-friendly methods as proposed below, I see no basis to conclude that the trees will suffer harm, if these methods are followed carefully.